mikroskeem/depot/README.md

 ## Running

 Run built binary directly, make sure that config.toml is in its working directory or supplied via `-config` argument
+Or...
+Docker image is available at [packages section](https://github.com/mikroskeem/depot/packages)

 ### Tips